mrocklin/thesis/cas-code-generation.md

 2. Human error is reduced
 3. Multiple backends can be used

-We will demonstrate this with interactions between SymPy, discussed in section \ref{sec:sympy-software} and Theano, a library for the generation of mathematical codes in C and CUDA.
+We will demonstrate this with interactions between SymPy, discussed in section \ref{sec:sympy-software} and Theano\cite{theano2010}, a library for the generation of mathematical codes in C and CUDA.

 ### Radial Wave Function